marcinky/CS362-S2019/projects/marcinky/README.md

 #Yvonne Marcinko, marcinky
 This is my assignement-2 submission!
+(Using school server)